Article about responsible dog ownership with large dogs.

 I always value your comments.
 I would particularly like to hear from you if you:

-- own a breed that is often perceived as intimidating
+- own a breed that is often perceived as intimidating.
+What do you do to break the ice?

 - are often intimidated or inconvenienced by large, or intimidating breeds